Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Lubricant supplementation injections use a substance similar to one found naturally in the joint.
+Lubricant supplementation injections use hyaluronic acid, a substance similar to one found naturally in the joint.
 It may help the joint work more smoothly.
-These infections are only for osteoarthritis in the knees.
+These injections are only for osteoarthritis in the knees.

 Choices for surgery include:

 Arthroscopy.
 The surgeon looks at and works inside the joint using special instruments put through very small incisions.
 The cartilage is smoothed.
 Any pieces of cartilage that have broken off are removed.

 Total joint replacement.
 The entire joint is taken out and replaced with a manmade joint using metal, ceramic, and/or plastic.
 This is most often done with the knee or hip joint.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |